 For example, Novartis is seeing their remote employees working longer, not fewer, hours.
 To help them stay healthy and juggle the needs of their home and work life, Novartis has encouraged employees to limit meeting times from 10AM to 3PM to take into account those families with children.
 They also have discouraged meetings on Monday mornings to give employees time to prepare for the week ahead.

 8. This Crisis is Bigger Than You or Your Company

 One of the things that Novartis, as a pharmaceutical company - with the power to help on the frontlines of treating the epidemic - is doing is to think beyond their own business needs.

 They have been asking themselves how they can get medicines out faster.
 How they can deliver medicines to people who have lost their jobs and can no longer afford them.
 And what could they do to help as a pharmaceutical company to help solve the crisis.
-As a response, Novartis donated 130 million doses of Hydroxychloroquine and a related drug, chloroquine, which are currently under evaluation in clinical trials for the treatment of COVID-19.

 9. Learn From The Past

 If, like Northwestern Mutual, you have been around for well over 100 years, apply what you have learned from the past and previous crises.
 Mick Trevey said that knowing that they had survived similar situations armed the organization with a long-term view.
 For example, because Northwestern Mutual went through a pandemic flu in 1918, the communications team has been drilling and practicing reacting to a crisis similar to COVID-19 for a long time.